itsMapleLeaf/aspects4/public/guide.md

 Players can perform aspect art actions by freely describing how they want to use one or more aspects to achieve a particular effect, and the narrator will determine how this plays out.
 For example, a character might use water aspect art to extinguish a fire by drawing water from a nearby lake.

+## Aspect Skills

-Alternatively, you may choose from one of many **aspect skills** listed below.
+Instead of making a freeform aspect art action, you may choose from one of many **aspect skills** listed below.
 You can think of aspect skills as presets for execution and resolution of aspect art.

 Some aspect skills can _only_ be used as reactions, to be performed during or immediately following a character's action—including your own—to affect its outcome.